There are various items in-game that can be used to disguise yourself. These include wigs, contacts, shrouds, ponchos, helmets, and much more.

 Disguising material (such as shrouds, ponchos, helmets) does not in and of itself prevent someone from recognizing you.
 If you want your disguise to be effective you are encouraged to make sure as much of your body is covered as possible.
 Your face may not be visible but the giant purple unicorn you have tattooed on your right hand might be.

 Simply throwing on a helmet does not magically make everyone in the room, or anyone who has met you and seen what you are wearing or how you talk forget who you are.

-Disguise is in and of itself a skill, and you should roleplay that skill accordingly.
+Disguise is a skill, and you should roleplay that skill accordingly.
 This is enforced with disguising material by making your disguise 'slip' over time.
-The more you talk, move, and interact with the world while disguised, the larger chance that your disguise will slip and your character 'name' will be visible in the room again.
+The more you talk, move, and interact with the world while disguised, the larger the chance that your disguise will slip and your character 'name' will be visible in the room again.
 The IC justification for this is that your character has (unintentionally no doubt) revealed something.
 It is then in the hands of any other characters who interact with yours, to decide if they recognize you or not.

 You should strive to not only disguise yourself from the other character, but also the other player!
 If they can't OOCly guess who you are via meta cues such as recognizing your characters clothing, you have won half the battle.

 YOU KNOW WHAT YOU KNOW